22

 Summary

 We saw the importance of packages in Java.
-The two types of Java packages provide users with a lot of functionalities to develop their applications.
+The two types of Java packages provide users with a lot of functionalities for developing their applications.
 The classes inside the packages make Java such an application-oriented programming language.
 It's widely used in all kinds of industries due to these features.
-For a practical understanding, consider our Java Full Stack Developer Course Online.
+For a practical understanding, consider and enjoy our Java Free Course.

 FAQs